hpcaitech/ColossalAI/applications/Chat/examples/README.md

 ## Supervised datasets collection

-We colllected 104K bilingual dataset of Chinese and English, and you can find the datasets in this repo [InstructionWild](https://github.com/XueFuzhao/InstructionWild).
+We collected 104K bilingual dataset of Chinese and English, and you can find the datasets in this repo [InstructionWild](https://github.com/XueFuzhao/InstructionWild).

 The following pic shows how we collected the data.